DOC Reverses Course on Canadian Softwood Lumber Duties

 After it was announced that duties would be doubled, the NLBMDA met with senior Commerce Department officials to highlight the impact that the new softwood lumber duties would have on price volatility, supply chain bottlenecks, and housing affordability.
 In addition, NLBMDA sent a letter to President Biden last fall urging the administration to reduce duties on softwood lumber.

-In a prepared statement sent to members, the NLBMDA said it is “encouraged by commerce’s decision and will continue to engage the administration on softwood lumber tariffs and other critical policies affecting the lumber and building material supply chain.
+In a prepared statement sent to members, the NLBMDA said it is “encouraged by commerce’s decision and will continue to engage the administration on softwood lumber tariffs and other critical policies affecting the lumber and building material supply chain.”

-The NAHB also sent letter to Biden on Dec.
+The NAHB also sent a letter to Biden on Dec.
 3 calling on the White House to combat high lumber prices by engaging with Canada on a new softwood lumber agreement and increasing domestic lumber production.
 The association says lower tariffs would mitigate uncertainty and associated volatility that has plagued the marketplace, which could help ease upward price pressure on lumber prices.

 But the work at the negotiating table is finished yet.
 The NAHB wants to see additional moves that would assist housing affordability.